Analysis of Tupac and Kendrick Lamar’s Dialouge in “Mortal Man”

 Breakdown of Tupac Shakur and Kendrick Lamar’s Dialogue in “Mortal Man”

-Remember the bits and pieces of a narration by Kendrick at the end of each song in the album?
-“I remember you was conflicted, Misusing your influence” Remember these lines?
+Remember the bits and pieces of narration by Kendrick at the end of each song in the album?
+“I remember you was conflicted, misusing your influence” Remember these lines?
 Well, they are a part of a much bigger picture, which Kendrick reveals at the end of the “Mortal Man”.
 It’s worth taking a look into it, because it continues to the conversation later on with Tupac.

 “I remember you was conflicted